 with the functions of the RTOS to use multitasking.
 Co-routines are also supported by mruby on TECS.

 Table 4 compares the proposed framework to previous methods.
 The proposed framework implements all of the features shown in the table.
 In particular, the proposed framework supports the loader, the VM scheduler, and application synchronization.
-Note that the idea that a bytecode is transferred to the target device via Bluetooth can be applied scripting languages other than mruby if VM mechanism is used.
+Note that the idea that a bytecode is transferred to the target device via Bluetooth can be applied to scripting languages other than mruby if the VM mechanism is used.

 6 Actual Results

 The proposed framework on LEGO MIND-STORMS EV3 [7] has been certified for the official platform of ET Robocon 2016†.
-In ET Robocon 2016, the team with the proposed framework took second place at a regional competition.
+In ET Robocon 2016, the team with the proposed framework stood second in a regional competition.

 In addition, the proposed framework on LEGO MINDSTORMS EV3 has been commercialized for education by Afrel Co., Ltd†, which is an official partner of LEGO Education.